through Global Volunteerism

 The Learning Enterprises Family

 Learning Enterprises is staffed entirely by volunteers.
-All of our staff were once Learning Enterprises volunteers themselves and all believe in our mission of expanding horizons through access to the English language as means of communication.
+All of our staff were once Learning Enterprises volunteers themselves and all believe in our mission of expanding horizons through access to the English language as a means of communication.

 Board of Directors